contao/docs/docs/dev/reference/dca/palettes.md

 ```

 In this case the sub palette key needs to be in the form of
 `fieldName_fieldValue`.
-Depending on the field's value, the appopriate sub
+Depending on the field's value, the appropriate sub
 palette will be inserted.